 However, how new the CPU is also makes a huge difference, as numerically-identical PCs produced in different years can show vastly different performances.
 Generally, it’s better to buy a budget CPU from the newest generation than it is to buy a higher-end CPU from an older age.

-Another term you’ll hear used in conjunction with CPUs is overclocking.
-Essentially, overclocking means over-tuning the CPU to get more performance out of it.
+Another term you’ll hear used in addition to CPUs is overclocking.
+Basically, overclocking means over-tuning the CPU to get more performance out of it.
 However, overclocking can be a tricky thing to do, as overclocking your CPU too much or too hastily can cause permanent damage to your PC.
 Instead of worrying about overclocking for your first build, try stepping up to a higher-quality CPU instead.

 Random Access Memory (RAM)